-(6) Business intermediary.-The term "business intermediary" means an entity that brings together various stakeholders with an expertise in an industry or business sector. [(5)] (7) CASE MANAGEMENT.-The term "case management" means the provision of a client-centered approach in the delivery of services, designed- (A) to prepare and coordinate comprehensive employment plans, such as service strategies, for participants to ensure access to necessary workforce investment activities and supportive services, using, where feasible, computerbased technologies; and (B) to provide job and career counseling during participation and after job placement. [(6)] (8) CHIEF ELECTED OFFICIAL.-The term "chief elected official" means- (A) the chief elected executive officer of a unit of general local government in a local area; and (B) in a case in which a local area includes more than one unit of general local government, the individuals designated under the agreement described in section 117(c)(1)(B). - [(7)] (9) COMMUNITY-BASED ORGANIZATION.-The term "community-based organization" means a private nonprofit organization, including a faith-based organization, that is representative of a community or a significant segment of a community and that has demonstrated expertise and effectiveness in the field of workforce investment. - [(8)] (10) CUSTOMIZED TRAINING.-The term "customized training" means training- (A) that is designed to meet the special requirements of an employer (including a group of employers); (B) that is conducted with a commitment by the employer to employ an individual on successful completion of the training; and (C) for which the employer pays [for not less than 50] percent of the cost of the training.] for- (i) a significant portion of the cost of training as determined by the local board, taking into account the size of the employer and such other factors as the local board determines to be appropriate; and (ii) for customized training (as defined in subparagraphs (A) and (B)) with an employer in multiple local areas in the State, a significant portion of the cost of the training, as determined by the Governor, taking into account the size of the employer and such other factors as the Governor determines to be appropriate.
-(9) (11) DISLOCATED WORKER.-The term "dislocated worker" means an individual who- (A)(i) has been terminated or laid off, or who has received a notice of termination or layoff, from employment; (ii)(I) is eligible for or has exhausted entitlement to unemployment compensation; or - (II) has been employed for a duration sufficient to demonstrate, to the appropriate entity at a one-stop center referred to in [section 134(c)] section 121(e), attachment to the workforce, but is not eligible for unemployment compensation due to insufficient earnings or having performed services for an employer that were not covered under a State unemployment compensation law; and - (iii) is unlikely to return to a previous industry or occupation; (B)(i) \ \ \ - (ii) \ \ \ - (iii) \ \ \ - (C) was self-employed (including employment as a farmer, a rancher, or a fisherman) but is unemployed as a result of general economic conditions in the community in which the individual resides or because of natural disasters; [or] (D) is a displaced homemaker [.]; or (E)(i) is the spouse of a member of the Armed Forces on active duty for a period of more than 30 days (as defined in section 101(d)(2) of title 10, United States Code) who has experienced a loss of employment as a direct result of relocation to accommodate a permanent change in duty station of such member; or (ii) is the spouse of a member of the Armed Forces on active duty who meets the criteria described in paragraph (12)(B).
+"(6) BUSINESS INTERMEDIARY.-The term "business intermediary" means an entity that brings together various stakeholders with an expertise in an industry or business sector. [(5)] (7) CASE MANAGEMENT.-The term "case management" means the provision of a client-centered approach in the delivery of services, designed- (A)

+[(6)] (8) Chief elected official" means- (A)

+[(7)] (9) COMMUNITY-BASED ORGANIZATION.-The term "community-based organization" means a private nonprofit organization, including a faith-based organization, that is representative of a community or a significant segment of a community and that has demonstrated expertise and effectiveness in the field of workforce investment. [(8)] (10) CUSTOMIZED TRAINING.-The term "customized training" means training- training" means training- (A)

+(C) for which the employer pays [for not less than 50 percent of the cost of the training.] for- (i) a significant portion of the cost of training as determined by the local board, taking into account the size of the employer and such other factors as the local board determines to be appropriate; and (ii) in the case of customized training (as defined in subparagraphs (A) and (B)) with an employer in multiple local areas in the State, a significant portion of the cost of the training, as determined by the Governor, taking into account the size of the employer and such other factors as the Governor determines to be appropriate. [(9)] (11) DISLOCATED WORKER.-The term "dislocated worker" means an individual who- (A)(i) has been terminated or laid off, or who has received a notice of termination or layoff, from employment; (ii)(I) is eligible for or has exhausted entitlement to unemployment compensation; or (II) has been employed for a duration sufficient to demonstrate, to the appropriate entity at a one-stop center referred to in [section 134(c)] section 121(e), attachment to the workforce, but is not eligible for unemployment compensation due to insufficient earnings or having performed services for an employer that were not covered under a State unemployment compensation law; and